mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 #snmp:
 ```

-Notice this line here.
+Notice this line here *#security:*.
 This *configuration file* option does two things.
 First, it enables *role-based access control or authorization on my cluster*.
 Second, it implicitly *enables authentication*, as well.
 You cannot have one without the other.

 Now, I need to connect to my *cluster*.
 But this *cluster has no existing users configured*, even though *auth is enabled*.
 Since by default, *MongoDB* doesn't give you any users, you have to create them yourself.
-Since my server does not yet have any configured users, there's no way for me to *authenticate myself to the server nor can I be authorized to do any work*.
+Since my server does not yet have any *configured users*, there's no way for me to *authenticate myself to the server nor can I be authorized to do any work*.

 Instead I must use the *localhost exception to connect to the server*, meaning I must connect to the *Mongo shell from the same host that is running the MongoDB server process*.
 Remember, once you have created your *first user, the localhost exception closes*.
 > So always create *a user with the administrative role first* so you can create other users after the localhost exception has closed.